colemanjj/Spudnik-07/README.md

    bool PMIC::setChargeVoltage(uint16_t voltage) {.......................
  *******************************************************************************/

- // setup BME280
+ // setup two BME280s
-    if (!bme1.begin(0x77)) // the air sensor with SD0 held high by wire to 3.3 V. see HiLetGo_BME28.txt {
+    if (!bme1.begin(0x77)) // the air sensor BME280 for temp, humidity, pressure
+                  //  with SD0 held high by wire to 3.3 V. see HiLetGo_BME280.txt
+    {
       Serial.println("Could not find 1st valid BME280 sensor, check wiring!");
+      Particle.publish("ObiDots", "could not find bme1",60,PRIVATE);
         //  while (1);  // original code had this but seems like an endless loop if the BME is not detected.
       }
-    if (!bme2.begin(0x76))  // the water depth sensor made from a BME280 {
+/*    if (!bme2.begin(0x76))  // the water depth sensor in oil made from a BME280.
+Temp and pressure
+    {
         Serial.println("Could not find 2nd valid BME280 sensor, check wiring!");
-    //  while (1);  // original code had this but seems like an endless loop if the BME is not detected.
+        Particle.publish("ObiDots", "could not find bme1",60,PRIVATE);
       }
+*/

-// ds18b20 find address of the ds18b20 water temperature sensor ds18sensor.read();
+// ds18b20 find address of the ds18b20 water temperature sensor
-ds18sensor.addr(ds18addr);
-//ds18sensor.read(ds18addr);
+///ds18sensor.read();
+///ds18sensor.addr(ds18addr);

  Serial.println("ending setup");
 } // end setup()